Jeiyoon/Jeiyoon/README.md

 [<img src = "./imgs/jeyoona_or.png">](https://jeiyoon.github.io/)

-- I'm self-starter, team player, and go-getter (See my [CV](https://jeiyoon.github.io/) and codes that I've written))
+- I'm self-starter, team player, and go-getter
+- (Loot at the [CV](https://jeiyoon.github.io/) and codes that I've written)